hypermodern-python/website/docs/chapter01.md

 See the next section to avoid some pitfalls when using pip.
 ```

-Create an account on [PyPI] using *Register* in the top menu,
+Create an account on [PyPI] using *Register* in the top menu.
-and enable two-factor authentication for an additional layer of security.
+Enable two-factor authentication for an additional layer of security.

 Before you can upload your Python package, you need to generate *distribution packages*.
 These are compressed archives which an end-user can download and install on their system.